 It is positive to hear that the lady in question is out on parole.
 That comes from the extent of the inquiries made on her behalf.
 There is well-documented persecution of the woman at the hands of the police.
 She made a complaint to the authorities there as one would.
 That led to even more persecution and more violation of her human rights.

 Her case is not isolated in Honduras.
-There was a murder of the high-profile environmentalist Berta Cáceres and Nelson García.
+There was the murder of the high-profile environmentalists Berta Cáceres and Nelson García.
 These are people who were speaking up for the indigenous people and their communities, trying to protect the lands from multinational companies and the big corporations.
 We are rightly appalled at the unjust killing in Palestine.
 That type of unjust killing of human rights defenders goes on continually in countries like Honduras and Colombia.

 Depending on the case, it is sometimes helpful to raise international voices.
 However, sometimes it can put people at risk.
 Human rights defenders are sometimes difficult to defend because if one raises their profile, they are targeted more.
 Other times, raising their profile can protect them.